Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 }
 ```
 > #### Mutation
-> - It will have a method called `GenerateStoredProcedureMutation` to create the graphql schema for our Stored Procedure.
+> - If any roles in the permission has CREATE/UPDATE/DELETE access, then we generate a GraphQL Mutation.
-> - The above method will be similar to `GenerateStoredProcedureQuery`, except how the results will be formed.
+> - It will have a method called `GenerateStoredProcedureSchema` to create the graphql schema for our Stored Procedure.
-> - We can't infer what the stored procedure actually did beyond the HasRows and RecordsAffected attributes of the DbDataReader.
+> - The above method will be called by `AddMutationsForStoredProcedure`, which checks if the roles are allowed for mutation and add it to mutation fields.
-> - So, we will check this fields similar to how it is done for the REST calls.
+> - We simply execute the stored-procedure and if it doesn't return anything or if the user doesn't have read permission empty result array will be returned.
 ```
 {
     "Execute Stored-Procedure GetBook and get results from the database"